Home

 The current membership of the Steering Group, with their portfolios, is:

-Malcolm Unwin is the Vice President of ROS.
+Malcolm Unwin is the Vice President and a past Chairman of ROS.
 As well as chairing the Steering Group, he holds the Marketing portfolio.

-The contents of each portfolio are tailored to the individuals’ areas of expertise.
+The contents of each portfolio are tailored to the individual’s area of expertise.

 Ann Hertler-Smith, Artistic Director